lastcommodore/gtfs-to-osm/README.md

 If you are on Linux, open a terminal where the app is and run `./gtfs-reader`.

+Upon launching, you will be given a list of routes available.
+Select one by typing in the index number (leftmost number)

 Afterward, all variants of the route will be given as .osm files in `/out`.

 My recommendation is to open it in JOSM as a separate layer to compare existing routes with GTFS.